When is season 2 of Ricky Gervais series After Life released?

-Ricky Gervais’ brutally sincere comedy After Life is coming again to Netflix for a second collection.

-This implies followers might be reunited with Gervais’ grieving protagonist Tony – however who else might be reprising their roles?
+This implies followers will probably be reunited with Gervais’ grieving protagonist Tony – however who else will probably be reprising their roles?
 And when will the brand new episodes hit Netflix?

-Right here’s all the pieces you should know (**WARNING: SPOILERS FOR AFTER LIFE SERIES ONE**)…
+Right here’s all the things you have to know (**WARNING: SPOILERS FOR AFTER LIFE SERIES ONE**)…

-- Ricky Gervais confirms he’s writing a second collection of After Life

-- Viewers are “crying and laughing” at Ricky Gervais’ “poignant” new collection After Life

 - Take heed to the HEARALPUBLICIST Podcast now: subscribe on iTunes / subscribe on Google Podcasts